opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 Staking TAO into a subnet essentially exchanges TAO for that subnet’s alpha token.
 To exit value, alpha must be exchanged back for TAO at the going rate.

-Held stake (alpha tokens) may increase in value if the subnet increases its share of stake in the Bittensor network, and also earns dividends each tempo.
-However, if a subnet's alpha token drops in value, a staker may lose overall TAO value.
+Held stake (alpha tokens) may increase or decrease in TAO value as the price of the alpha changes, but staked alpha will earns more dividends in the long run, as the balance of alpha to TAO in the network increases.

 ### Can users transfer alpha tokens (subnet tokens)?